gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 1. Preparation of documentation and implementation audit

 2. Helps the organization familiarize itself with the audit approach of certification

 3. Address all regulatory requirements

 4. Optional, at the request of the organization

-- Stage 1 – ‘Preparation Audit’
+- Stage 1 – "Preparation Audit"

-  - It is recommended to do it in the field
+  - It is recommended to do it in the _field_

-  - Documentation review
+  - _Documentation_ review

-  - Evaluation of the structure and specific conditions of the site
+  - Evaluation of the _structure_ and specific conditions of the site

-  - Review of key performance parameters
+  - Review of key _performance_ parameters

-  - Validation of the scope
+  - Validation of the _scope_

-  - Collection of information on mandatory (legal and regulatory) requirements and their compliance
+  - Collection of information on _mandatory_ (legal and regulatory) requirements and their compliance

-  - Reviewing the availability of resources for phase 2 audit, agreeing with the client and planning phase 2
+  - Reviewing the availability of _resources_ for phase 2 audit, agreeing with the client and planning phase 2

-  - Assessment of overall preparation for the phase 2 audit
+  - Assessment of _overall_ preparation for the phase 2 audit

-  - Report the findings, including critical aspects, to the customer / audited entity
+  - Report the _findings_, including critical aspects, to the customer/audited entity

-- Stage 2 – ‘Implementation audit’
+- Stage 2 – "Implementation audit"

-  - The purpose is to evaluate the implementation and effectiveness of the system
+  - The purpose is to evaluate the _implementation_ and _effectiveness_ of the system

   - It must be conducted on place

-  - Compliance with all audit criteria requirements
+  - _Compliance_ with all audit criteria requirements

   - Performance versus goals

-  - Performance against legal requirements
+  - Performance against _legal_ requirements

-  - Operational control of the audited processes
+  - _Operational_ control of the audited processes

-  - Results, actions and effectiveness in the field of internal audits and the management review
+  - Results, actions and effectiveness in the field of _internal audits_ and the _management review_

-  - Management's responsibility towards its own policies
+  - Management's responsibility towards its own _policies_

-  - Interrelationship between mandatory requirements, quality policy, objectives and performance targets
+  - Interrelationship between _mandatory_ requirements, quality policy, objectives and performance targets

 - Evaluate the effectiveness of the system with regard to:

   - Achieve goals and objectives

   - Implement policy commitments (e.g. compliance, achievement of requirements, continuous improvement, etc.)

   - Operational controls in all areas of the system

   - Corrective actions

-- Evaluate the organization's implementation and overall effectiveness of the Management System
+- Evaluate the organization's _implementation_ and overall _effectiveness_ of the Management System

-- STAGE 2 - Complete system audit
+- Stage 2 - "Complete system audit"

   - The complete Management System audit covers: